-This page displays various profit statistics for the tips placed on Caulfield races by Australia's leading racing personalities and expert punters.
+This page displays various profit statistics for the selections placed on Caulfield races by Australia's leading racing personalities and expert punters.

-However, when there are no Caulfield tips available in the system
+However, when there are no Caulfield selections or best bets available in the system

-, you will see a leader board displaying past tipping success at the course, highlighting the track experts to follow when looking for tips for the Caulfield racing card.
+, you will see a leader board displaying past tipping success at the course, highlighting the track experts to follow when looking for Caulfield best bets.

 On the tipping leader board, there are a number of different columns to look out for.
 The leader board is ranked by the profit win percent column, which represents profit made as a percentage of bets outlayed.
 Tipsters with a positive profit are in the black, and are the ones to follow.
-However, it is also interesting to look at the strike rate percentage for both win and place, demonstrating how often the experts' tips fill the placings.
+However, it is also interesting to look at the strike rate percentage for both win and place, demonstrating how often the experts' selections and best bets fill the placings.

 About Caulfield Racecourse